porcelluscavia/segment-modeler-DE/README.md

 # segment-modeler-DE
-using a neural network for prediction of German phonemes in audio files
+a neural network-based approach for the prediction of German phonemes in audio files using both spectrogram data and Mel-frequency cepstral coefficients (MFCCs)

 Sources: